EisKern/bitbank-api/README.md

     )
 ```

 The following informations can be called.
-For details, please see (official documents)[https://docs.bitbank.cc/].
+For details, please see [official documents](https://docs.bitbank.cc/).

 #### Public API (Available without API key and secret)
 - ticker